 Urban gardeners face some special challenges, the biggest of which is lack of space.
 These 25 gardening books cover all the bases to build the beginner urban gardener’s confidence.
-I’ve assembled a collection that covers general gardening knowledge, companion planting, composting, small space gardening, and so much more.
+I’ve assembled a collection that covers general gardening knowledge, companion planting, composting, small space gardening, and more.

 General Gardening Knowledge

-How to Create a New Vegetable Garden
+How to Create a New Vegetable Garden by Charles Dowding

 A great place to start and figure out the ins and outs of vegetable gardening.

-The Vegetable Gardener’s Bible
+The Vegetable Gardener’s Bible by Edward C. Smith

-by Edward C. Smith
+The Vegetable Gardener’s Container Bible by Edward C. Smith

 Plan the Perfect Garden